sherifmagdy32/gaming_os_tweaker/docs/OTHERS_GUIDE.md

     - I/O Priority > Always to High
     - CPU Affinity > Uncheck Core 0 in Always
     - Disable Windows dynamic thread priority boosts
+    - It's also recommended to Uncheck the Core that you assigned to GPU in Interrupt Affinity, it helps with Frame Pacing. <https://github.com/amitxv/PC-Tuning/blob/main/docs/post-install.md#final-thoughts-and-tips>
   - Set Application Power Profile to Ultimate Performance scheme.
   - Main
     - Disable ProBalance.